liamc1994/docs/docs/cc-Centova-FAQ.md

 You can find your FTP details on the Quick Links in Centova Cast.
 ![](https://images.shoutca.st/cZKjmhJuRpGhaelxZFsF_Schermafbeelding%202015-11-09%20om%2011.48.10.png)
+More info on how to use FTP can be found in our [FTP docs](https://docs.shoutca.st/docs/cc-ftp.html)

 > Make sure you leave the port field empty or use port 21.
 Using the port of your server will result in an error;